Ehesp/redibox/README.md

  - [Cache] (/src/modules/cache/README.md)

 ## Upcoming Features / TODO
  - **Distributed Locks** using the [Redlock](http://redis.io/topics/distlock) algorithm to `acquire`, `release` and `renew` locks.
  - **Throttling**, limit something to X times per Y time period with one easy call, for example: api requests.
  - **Time Series** want pretty stats and graphs?
 This will generate hits and allow easy querying of data with timestamp based range filtering.
  - Indexes - http://redis.io/topics/indexes wrappers to aid using redis as a secondary index or for things like autocompletion.

+## Contributing

+Full contributing guidelines are to be written, however please ensure you follow the points when sending in PRs:

+- Ensure no lint warns occur via `npm run lint`.

 ## License